lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

+- Or rather "coordinatized" data, so that each data value is unique and has a meaning.
 - Tidy data, types of structure for type of analysis
 - Longitudinal data in wide format
     - converting into long for use by statistical techniques (e.g. mixed effects)